MCKamikaze/api_tests/README.md

 # Nationalize API tests

 ## Introduction
-The following code tests the following API for consistency on retrieving parametrs based on randomly generated names.
+The following code tests the following API endpoints for consistency on retrieving parametrs based on randomly generated names.

 ## Tested API endpoints